dashbitco/broadway_cloud_pub_sub/README.md

 * `BroadwayCloudPubSub.Producer` - A GenStage producer that continuously receives messages from a Pub/Sub subscription acknowledges them after being successfully processed.
 * `BroadwayCloudPubSub.Client` - A generic behaviour to implement Pub/Sub clients.
-* `BroadwayCloudPubSub.GoogleApiClient` - Default REST client used by `BroadwayCloudPubSub.Producer`.
+* `BroadwayCloudPubSub.PullClient` - Default REST client used by `BroadwayCloudPubSub.Producer`.

 ## Installation